Skip to content

 For example, a bit like finding the perfect partner, it can be hard to see or admit the flaws in a favored candidate.
 In recruitment, hiring managers might feel like they found the perfect candidate, and everything they focus on from that point on is aimed at proving themselves right.
 In such cases, they will ignore the red flags raised by others in the hiring team and struggle to take a step back and analyze them more objectively.

 A solution: Look at your candidates’ skills before considering anything else.
 This will allow you to shortlist candidates based on ability alone.
-You will end up with a much more diverse interview pool if the only factor you’re assessing is a test score.
+You’ll end up with a much more diverse interview pool if the only factor you’re assessing is a test score.
 Toggl Hire to screen candidates based only on skill is an easy way to boost diversity and inclusion and combat bias in the hiring process.

 4. The contrast effect